SilkRoadModerator/Android-Sanitization/README.md

 You may be surprised how easily you can make any Android device more private and secure.

-I want to remove that applications viva Android Debug Bridge (ADB) is a versatile command-line tool that lets you communicate with a device.
+I want to remove that applications via Android Debug Bridge (ADB) is a versatile command-line tool that lets you communicate with a device.
 The ADB command facilitates a variety of device actions, such as installing and debugging apps, and provides access to a Unix shell that you can use to run a variety of commands on a device.)

 ADB Installation: